 3. Attend a Grant Workshop

 Attending a Grant Workshop is required for first time applicants and recommended for repeat applicants.
 If a member of your team has attended a LCHIP Grant Workshop in the past this requirement may be waived.
-If a new applicant is unable to attend the workshop, they must contat the LCHIP office and obtain a waiver from the Executive Director before the workshop takes place.
+If a new applicant is unable to attend the workshop, they must contact the LCHIP office and obtain a waiver from the Executive Director before the workshop takes place.

 *Slides with a small comment icon in the upper left corner have presenter notes.
 To view a pop-up of the notes, hover your cursor over the icon.
 To view all the notes in a side panel, right click the icon and select "Show Comment App."
 This feature works best if you download the PDF file to your computer.

 4. Submit an Intent to Apply Form

 All organizations planning to submit a Project Proposal must submit a 1-page Intent to Apply Form to firstname.lastname@example.org prior to the submission deadline.
 Following submission, LCHIP staff will confirm organization and project eligibility.
 Please download and read the Guide to "Working with LCHIP Forms" prior to working on the Intent to Apply Form or any other application materials.